alukosdev/ccsp/guidance/owasp-top-10.md

 - For upgraded systems, the latest security features are disabled or not configured securely.
 - The security settings in the application servers, application frameworks (e.g., Struts, Spring, ASP.NET), libraries, databases, etc., are not set to secure values.
 - The server does not send security headers or directives, or they are not set to secure values.
-- The software is out of date or vulnerable (see [A06:2021-Vulnerable and Outdated Components](#6-vulnerable-and-outdated-components)).
+- The software is out of date or vulnerable (see [A06 Vulnerable and Outdated Components](#a06-vulnerable-and-outdated-components)).

 Without a concerted, repeatable application security configuration process, systems are at a higher risk.